NoFussComputing/nodered_ldap_self_service/docs/projects/ldap_self_service/docker.md

     Path `/admin` should not be made publically available, as access to this path grants full access to the backend as well as access to passwords and secrets from your `flows_cred.json` file.

+## Features

+- NPM packages `passport` `passport-keycloak-oauth2-oidc`

+    > Used for keycloak authentication on admin interface

 ## Docker Hub

 !!! info